theforeman/foreman_ansible_inventory/README.md

                       "{app_param}",
                       "{subnet_name}-{provision_method}"]

-would put the host into the additional ansible groups:
+would put the host into the additional Ansible groups:

     - myapp-webtier-datacenter1
     - myapp-webtier